Gentux/romain.soufflet.io/_posts/2017-03-14-re-organize-your-team.md

 The more **Timmy** is developped, the less your team as to work to get from **Idea** to **Customer feedback**.
-The team itself will reduce the development time. and that's the ultimate goal of every **Continuous integration**.
+The team itself will reduce the development time.
+And that's the ultimate goal of every **Continuous integration**.

 ## Conclusion

-Managing a team is not an easy skill, every one is different, every one has its own approach to problem solving.
-Getting every to work on an idea is really hard.
+Managing a team is not an easy task, every one is different, every one has its own approach to problem solving.
+Getting every one to work on an idea is **really** hard.

-But, as every other skill, you can learn to improve your team, accept each members with their differences, accept their way of thinking.
-It'll take some effort, it'll be hard.
+That's why it shouldn't be a single person job, give this to your team and look at them taking more and more responsabilies as weeks goes by.

 As your team is getting stronger, member will get closer and good thing will spontaneously shows up !
 Trust your team !
 They are good, they are working hard